+- The Coordinator of Academic Support and Advising will notify you when your advising files are ready (usually in early August).
 Review new advisee materials before meeting with advisees during New Student Orientation (NSO).
-This includes the Advising Survey which can be found under the assignment files for the Coordinator of Academic Support and Advising (K drive).
-There should also be an essay from the student, written over the summer, made available to you through Moodle.
+This includes the Advising Survey which are uploaded to a secure folder on one of the college servers.
+There should also be an essay from the student, written over the summer, made available to you through the Office of Student Life.

 - Look for the student's foreign language placement results.
 It may be emailed to you, placed in file, or on their transcript online as credit.

-Meet with new advisees during NSO to select courses for Blocks Two and Three and Four.
+- Meet with new advisees during NSO to select courses for Blocks Two through Four.

-- First-year students need to select a ‘W” course sometime during their first year.
+- First-year students need to select a ‘W” course sometime during the first six blocks of their first year.
 The earlier the better, especially if the student was not a strong student in high school or shows hesitancy around writing.

 - Use the departmental advice page to access major/minor requirements and recommended course sequences for any major the student may be considering.
 You may also want to use the Major Checklists on the Registrar's page.